bablidanu/JavaLearnings/README.md

+# Java Programs

+This repository contains a collection of Java programs that demonstrate various concepts and techniques in Java programming.

-# Data Types based Questions :
+## Data Types based Questions :

 - volume of cone => 1/3*pi*r*r*h;
 - volume of cylinder => pi*r*r*h;